About W.A.S.H.

 Our Aims

 The goal of W.A.S.H. is to improve reproductive care among women with barriers to reproductive healthcare access.
-W.A.S.H. has three key aims.
+At this stage, W.A.S.H. has three key aims, two of them completed.
 First, we conducted a needs assessment as a first step towards the development of an educational intervention (EI) tailored to community needs that will be delivered in community laundromats.
 It also provided data on reproductive health knowledge and the acceptability, appropriateness, and feasibility of delivering the EI in a laundromat setting.
-Further, it is currently examining women’s experiences with an EI delivered in a laundromat setting and the effect of the EI on individuals’ reproductive health knowledge level, self-efficacy, and intention to seek care.
-Results from the needs assessment will soon be available to the community, and the pilot EI launched Summer 2024.
+We then developed an EI based on this input and the input from our Community Advisory Board.
+Providers working with women in DC were able to provide their feedback and thoughts on the EI, which was then tweaked.
+Currently, we are examining women’s experiences with the EI in community laundromats setting!
+We will be sure to share results from all of these steps as they become available!